 “It is a win-win situation,” Fraga said.
 “This is another example of taking knowledge from our research and working hard to apply it to Catholic schools so that they can be both sustainable and inclusive at the same time.”
 He was named a Champion of Catholic Education by the Fulcrum Foundation in 2012 and was the first recipient of the Juan Diego Award from Holy Rosary Regional School in 2013.

 Developing Transformative Leaders

-At Notre Dame, Fraga said his charge as the Arthur Foundation Endowed Professor of Transformative Latino Leadership is to establish a program that will inform, challenge, and inspire the next generation of leaders who choose to serve as advocates on behalf of Latino communities.
+At Notre Dame, Fraga said his charge as the Professor in Transformative Latino Leadership is to establish a program that will inform, challenge, and inspire the next generation of leaders who choose to serve as advocates on behalf of Latino communities.

 “Without a doubt, that leadership will come, in part, from Latino community members themselves,” he said.
 “However, it will also come from all of us, regardless of ethnic and racial background, who are positioned to make decisions that will affect these communities.”

 In spring 2015, Fraga will teach a course entitled Latinos in the Future of America: Building Transformative Leadership.
 Students in the course will have the opportunity to interact with invited leaders from business, arts, education, community organizing, entertainment, medicine, religion, law, politics, and other areas.
 There will also be a number of campus-wide events featuring these speakers.

 “My classroom, I hope, is a safe place where all students can freely and fully explore their own capacities to be rich and fulfilled citizens in their communities today and tomorrow,” said Fraga, who has won 16 teaching, advising, and mentoring awards in his career.
 “A student once stated in an evaluation of my teaching that ‘he makes me think too hard.’
 I know that I have done my best work when I have that type of impact.”

 Furthering the University’s Mission